Older Long-Term Care Insurance Policy Does Not Cover Alzheimer's Facility, Court Rules

-As nursing home and long-term care costs continue to rise, the Deficit Reduction Act has made it more difficult to qualify for Medicaid to pay for nursing home costs.
+Nursing home and long-term care costs continue to rise and it is difficult to qualify for Medicaid to pay for nursing home costs.
 Long-term care insurance can help cover expenses, but long term care insurance contracts are notoriously confusing.
 How do you figure out what is right for you?
 The following are some tips to help you sort through all the different options.

 It is important to determine how the daily benefit is calculated.
 It can be each day's actual charges (called daily reimbursement) or the daily average, calculated each month (called monthly reimbursement).
 The latter is better for home health care because a home care worker might come for a full day, one day, and then only part of the day, the next day.